New Zealand Certificate in Study and Employment Pathways

 • Description: This course introduces tauira to science and mathematics relevant to their chosen career or field of study.
 Tauira will explore health science, human biology, body systems, chemistry, and mathematical concepts applied in these disciplines.
 Other branches of science may also be introduced.
 The course builds knowledge and communication skills to apply science and mathematics effectively in professional and academic contexts.

-CEP405 Introduction to Indigenous Studies, Politics and Indigenous Development
+CEP405 Introduction to Indigenous Studies, Politics and Indigenous Development (15 credits)

 Course Type: Elective